grblHAL/STM32F4xx/README.md

 # Changelog

+2021-19-09: Added build option to build a [BTT SKR 2](https://www.bigtree-tech.com/products/bigtreetech-skr-2.html) bootloader compatible binary.

+This can be built by selecting _Release F407 8MHz 32K Bootloader_ from the build tool dropdown.

+_NOTE:_ A build configuration for a debug version has not been added as a programmer/debugger is required and flashing a "normal" debug build is usually appropriate when debugging.
+This overwrites the bootloader that later has to be restored if a bootloader version is to be flashed again.
+Alternatively a build configuration has to be added or modified to set the vector table offset by adding the symbol `VECT_TAB_OFFSET` with value `0x8008000` and configuring it to use the correct loader script.

+Bootloader binaries for the SKR2 board can be found [here](https://github.com/GadgetAngel/BTT_SKR_13_14_14T_SD-DFU-Bootloader/tree/main/bootloader_bin/backed_up_original_bootloaders/SKR%20V2.0%20(SKR%202)).
+Be aware that the [Bootloader_and_Firmware](https://github.com/GadgetAngel/BTT_SKR_13_14_14T_SD-DFU-Bootloader/tree/main/bootloader_bin/backed_up_original_bootloaders/SKR%20V2.0%20(SKR%202)/Bootloader_and_Firmware) folder contains Marlin firmware, not grblHAL.

 2021-08-10: Added support for [BTT SKR 2](https://www.bigtree-tech.com/products/bigtreetech-skr-2.html), this is based on a STM32F407 processor with a 8MHz crystal.

 2021-05-28: Added support for [BTT SKR PRO](https://www.bigtree-tech.com/products/bigtreetech-skr-pro-v1-2.html), this is based on a STM32F407 processor with a 25MHz crystal.